 For performance unit awards made in 2023, 2022, and 2021, in terms of grant date value, 50% used total shareholder return (TSR) as the performance measure and 50% used return on invested capital (ROIC) as the performance measure.
 All units awarded before 2018 used ROIC as the performance measure.
 The ROIC component of performance unit awards is valued based on the closing price of the stock on the grant date.
 As the ROIC component contains a performance condition, compensation expense, net of estimated forfeitures, is recorded over the requisite service period based on the most probable number of awards expected to vest.
-The TSR component of performance unit awards is valued using a Monte Carlo simulation as the TSR component based on the expected term of the award, a risk-free interest rate, expected dividends, and expected volatility of the Company's common stock and the common stock of the peer companies.
+The TSR component of performance unit awards is valued using a Monte Carlo simulation as the TSR component contains a market condition.
+The Monte Carlo simulation estimates the fair value of the TSR component based on the expected term of the award, a risk-free interest rate, expected dividends, and expected volatility of the Company's common stock and the common stock of the peer companies.
 Compensation expense is recorded ratably over the expected term of the award.